library(sf)

 Next we load a MetaWards model output.
 Here we use the file

-wards_trajectory_I.csv.bz2 from the 0i3v0i0x001
+wards_trajectory_I.csv.bz2 from the 0i3v0i0x001 run in the

 experiment